com2it/ha-norsup/README.md

 This integration works with pool heat pumps using the **Fairland PC1004** controller board, sold under various brand names:
 - Norsup (e.g. P26TX/32)
-- Fairland
-- Poolex
-- Gre
-- Aqua Premium
-- Any heat pump with the AquaTemp WiFi module

 ## Requirements

 - **RS485 to TCP/IP converter** connected to the heat pump's CN4 RS485 port